lab1092/blender-manual_ja/manual/extensions/python/add_ons.rst

 config`` folder in Linux is hidden.
 The location may also be different depending on your choices for setting up your operating system and Blender.

-You can also create a personnal folder containing new addons and configure your files path in the *File* panel of the *User Preferences*.
+You can also create a personnal folder containing new add-ons and configure your files path in the *File* panel of the *User Preferences*.
 To create a personnal script folder:

 - Create an empty folder (i.e. 'script_addon_2-6x')
 - Add one folder named 'addons'.
 It has to named like this for Blender to recognize it.
-- Put your new addons in this 'addons' folder.
+- Put your new add-ons in this 'addons' folder.
 - open the *File* panel of the *User Preferences*.
 - Fill the *Scripts* entry with the path to your script folder (i.e. 'script_addon_2-6x').